-Leo Berkeley is a filmmaker and an academic.
-He is looking at interesting ways to combine these two roles.
-He teaches and researches in film, television and video production at RMIT University in Melbourne.
+Leo Berkeley is a filmmaker and an academic, who looks at interesting ways to combine these two roles.
+Before retiring in 2018, he taught and researched in film, television and video production at RMIT University in Melbourne.
 This website is devoted to showcasing his past productions, academic writing on film and television, current projects and ideas for the future.
 His research interests are diverse but include the practice of screen production, low & micro-budget filmmaking, improvisation, the essay film, machinima, community media, creative arts practice as research and media futures.
 He is excited by new developments in filmmaking that lower the barriers to production and allow a greater number of people to make a greater range of creative works.
 The films he enjoys most tell new stories in new ways but still aim to be accessible to a broad audience.

 Contact Leo via email@example.com.